-We people love pancakes.
-It turns out some tortoises do, too.
+We people love pancakes, and some tortoises do, too.
 They’re the round-shelled reptile stars of this video.
-While turtles live in water, their cousin the tortoise likes to eat grass, fruits and veggies.
-But when handed a stack of tiny little pancakes, these tortoises see that maybe life has yummier food choices.
-The big tortoise dives right in and munches away, but the little tortoise — who is shorter than his stack of pancakes — isn’t so sure.
+The big tortoise dives right in, but the little tortoise — who is shorter than his stack of pancakes — isn’t so sure.
 How would you feel if you were served a stack of pancakes that’s taller than you?
 Actually, you might dive right in, too.

 Wee ones: What shape do you think these tiny tortoise pancakes are?

 Little kids: If the big tortoise has 3 pancakes and the teeny tortoise has 3 of his own, how many do they have together?
 Bonus: If the big guy eats all 3 pancakes and the little tortoise ends up eating 1, how many pancakes are left for you?

 Big kids: If you can stack 10 people pancakes in a foot, how many pancakes would make a stack as tall as you?
 You can round your height to the nearest foot or half-foot for this one!
 Bonus: If you’re handed a stack of 60 pancakes and are hungry enough for only 1/4 of them, how many do you eat?